eclipse-swtimagej/SWTImageJ/README.md

 While AWT has served ImageJ well, porting it to the Standard Widget Toolkit (SWT) offers several advantages, including a native look and feel across different Operating Systems, regular updates, an active development team and a well established organization dedicated to OpenSource.

-A former port of the AWT interface to SWT_AWT (for embedding AWT/Swing applications in SWT) has already been created and is freely available as an Eclipse plugin (see https://marketplace.eclipse.org/content/imagej-plugin).
+A former port of the AWT interface to SWT_AWT (for embedding AWT/Swing applications in SWT) has already been created (released 2007 within an RCP application) and is freely available as an Eclipse plugin (see https://marketplace.eclipse.org/content/imagej-plugin).
 However a pure SWT port simplifies the development efforts and avoids a lot of technical workarounds when dealing with embedded AWT/Swing applications.